 It is important to note that you may be called to your interview during this test, so make sure you plan your report to avoid losing the thread of your argument due to the interruption.

 JobTestPrep’s website contains practice packs for some of the different types of written exercise you may come across at an assessment centre.
 See how these can help you here.

 It is important to prepare for the interview, both answers that you would like to give, but also about the skills needed to interview successfully.
-JobTestPrep can help you with that all important practice for interviews with our Skype based interview package.
+JobTestPrep can help you with that all important practice for interviews with our interview preparation package.

 The group discussion is a negotiation between you and the other members of the group.
 It is designed to test how you apply logic to a problem and come to a resolution.
 An example of a group discussion at a Hill Dickinson assessment centre is: The group were given a list of employees in a company.
 They were then asked to shortlist these employees according to a point system the company had in place to decide who should be made redundant.
 Points are awarded based on pregnancy, sick days, official warnings.
 The group then discussed who should be made redundant according to these scores.
 Group discussions also enable the assessors to look at your ability to work in a team, how you come across in a group setting, and how you interact with others who may not have the same skills as you.
 Getting the balance right in a group setting can be difficult.
 See how JobTestPrep can help you improve your group discussion skills here.